pragmasoft-ua/zpc/README.md

 It needs to display two tabs or subpages, both containing zoomable partition charts and filters.

-Features use radial tree: http://bl.ocks.org/mbostock/4063550.
+For features use radial tree: http://bl.ocks.org/mbostock/4063550.

 For test use zoomable partition: http://mbostock.github.io/d3/talk/20111018/partition.html.